neurogenomics/MotifPeeker/README.md

 ### Runtime Guidance

-For 4 datasets, the runtime is approximately 3 minutes with denovo_motif_discovery disabled.
-However, de-novo motif discovery can take hours to complete.
+For 4 datasets, the runtime is approximately 3 minutes with motif_discovery disabled.
+However, motif discovery can take hours to complete.

 To make computation faster, we highly recommend tuning the following
 arguments: